[ (**) PHOTOS COURTESY OF JIM TESTA]

 I: Thank you very much for your time, it’s been a huge pleasure.

 [ David Grubbs, then and now.]

-Right below you can find our possible version of the Squirrel Bait Genalogic-Band tree.
-This is something I had been working on since I am 19.
-The idea came from a old pic circulating on the Internet and among nerd forums, here.
-The quality was low enough I cannot read clearly all the names on it, so I decided to draw my personal version retrieving infos on the web.
-A draft of it were forgotten somewhere on my library; then I found it a while ago, and decided to complete it.
-The guiding idea was to report the members of the initial line-up of each band, and to add some further people of following formations.
-Words are by me, while the tree was drawn by Cristina Ruggieri who has taken inspiration by the CD artwork of Gastr del Sol’s The Serpentine Similar.
-Hope you’d enjoy it.
-No harm intended at all, nor copyright violation meant too.
-For any comment or suggestion please feel free to contact us: email@example.com.
+Right below you can find our possible version of the Squirrel Bait Genalogic-Band tree, drawn by Cristina Ruggieri who has taken inspiration in the CD artwork of Gastr del Sol’s The Serpentine Similar.
+For any comment or suggestion please feel free to contact us: payno[email protected].
 For a further look into the topics, see the Disco/Graph tree.
-Under the picture of the tree you can find the web-bibliography and some further infos, such as the only known interview of the band (1987, hilarious).
+Below the picture, you can find the web-bibliography and some further info, such as the only known interview of the band (1987, hilarious).
 Feel free to check out.
 Buy and listen to some SB record now.
 Support and bless David Grubbs.